Magic System

 Cost: spell slots

-Compatible Schools: relevant summoning, others based on patron and pact
+Compatible Schools: summoning (restricted), others based on patron and pact

 Pri: 4